hadley/adv-r/Functions.md

 The assignment forms of `body()`, `formals()`, and `environment()` can also be used to modify functions.
 This is a useful technique which we'll explore in more detail in [[computing on the language]].

 Like all other objects in R, functions can also possess any number of additional `attributes()`.
-One attribute used by base R is "srcref", short for source reference, which points to the source code used to create the funtion.
+One attribute used by base R is "srcref", short for source reference, which points to the source code used to create the function.
 Unlike the `body()`, this contains codes comments and other formatting.
 You can also add your attributes to a function, for example, you can can set the `class()` and add a custom `print()` method.

 ### Primitive functions